Vocabulary For Academic IELTS Writing Task 1 (part 5)

 » Oscillate/ Vacillate/ Palpipate: can replace - "fluctuate."

 » Declivity: can replace - "drop, fall, decrease".

 » Acclivity: can replace - "An upward slope, an upward trend, increase."

 » A steep fall: can replace - "A quick fall".

-Vocabulary to ensure high band score in IELTS Graph writing:
+Vocabulary to ensure a high band score in IELTS Graph writing:

-Few more useful vocabulary to ensure high band score in IELTS Graph writing:
+Few more useful vocabulary to ensure a high band score in IELTS Graph writing: